 What is a Preference Shares Investment Term Sheet?

-A Preference Shares Investment Term Sheet is a record of discussions between the founders of a business and an investor for a potential investment by preference shares.
+A Preference Shares Investment Term Sheet is a record of discussions between the founders of a business and an investor for potential investment by preference shares.
 A Preference Shares Investment Term Sheet is not legally binding, except for confidentiality and exclusivity obligations (if applicable).

 It is crucial that, at an early stage of the discussion, the parties have a good idea of the rights attached to (or any restrictions that apply to) the preference shares.
 Major rights that may be attached to preference shares include: